devenlil/Bliep.io-Server/README.md

 - Connection with client
 - Players moving around
 - Player Names
+- Shooting Bullets (although unstable and require fine tuning)

 ## What's not working
-- Lot's of stuff but now working on: shooting bullets
+- Lot's of stuff but now working on: refining shooting bullets